 Today we are excited to announce a major milestone on our journey towards providing a single integrated platform for technology insight and manageability across on-premises and cloud environments.
 With this launch, Snow is fully embracing technology intelligence as the future of software asset management.
 We see this as an expansion of the category, and a formal recognition that traditional software is only one part of the equation within the increasingly complex IT landscape.

-Snow’s new technology intelligence suite is comprised of six products that solve key business outcomes wherever help is needed – software, hardware, SaaS or IaaS.
+Snow’s new technology intelligence suite is comprised of five products that solve key business outcomes wherever help is needed – software, hardware, SaaS or IaaS.

 Spend Optimizer: Supplies intelligence on how to reduce technology spend by right-sizing environments based on detailed usage information, what-if scenarios and product use rights in contract and entitlements.